 This can even include snapping some photos of them as well!
 The wildlife on or around the island includes goats, pigs, turtles, dolphins, bats, lizards, possums, and much more.

-The turtles on the islandOpens in a new tab. are another wildlife gem to experience.
+The turtles on the island are another wildlife gem to experience.
 They even nest along some of the beaches and in these areas, driving near there during certain times is prohibited.

 The specific species of turtle is the flatback turtle, which is a rarer species.
 The island serves as the third largest turtle rookery in Australia.